10 Best Cheap Used Cars to Buy

 8. Mazda 3

 The average maintenance costs are around $400.
-Mazdas command a premium these days, higher maintenance costs come with that.
+Mazdas command a premium these days, with higher maintenance costs.
 Still, they are quite reliable and a lot of fun to drive.
 Average used prices range from $5,000-$15,000.
 Again, these are more premium cars these days and command higher prices.
 Still, they are fun cars to own, are good first cars, and will not disappoint.

 Let’s take a look at typical prices for a used Mazda 3.